Counting polyominoes with minimum perimeter: Proof of Theorem 1

 We remark that the deletion process does not change the smallest surrounding rectangle since $ab-n < b$, that is the number of deleted squares is less than the number of squares of the smallest side of this rectangle.

-In Lemmas 1, 2, 4, and 5 we have required $h_1=0$.
-We now argue that all polyominoes with $h_1>0$ and with minimum perimeter $p(n)$ are covered by the deletion process described above ((i)-(iv)).

-\textbf{Lemma 6.} The construction of Lemma 5 also yields all polyominoes with minimum perimeter $p(n)$ when $h_1>0$.\\ \emph{\textbf{Proof.}} Any square of degree 1 determines two cases, $n=s^2+1$ or $n=s^2+s+1$.
-(See the remark preceeding Lemma 1.)
-The deletion of this square leaves a polyomino $P$ with minimum perimeter $p(n-1)$.\\[1mm] In the first case $P$ has the shape of the $s\times s$ square as in (i).
-Thus we get the original polyomino by deleting $s-1$ squares from the $s\times (s+1)$ rectangle and this is covered in (ii).\\[1mm] In the second case $P$ has the shape of the $s\times (s+1)$ rectangle as in (iii).
-Thus we get the original polyomino by deleting $s-1$ squares from the $s\times (s+2)$ rectangle or by deleting $s$ squares from the $(s+1)\times (s+1)$ square, and this is covered in (iv). {$\square$}\\[4mm]
+(Otherwise the perimeter would decrease.)

 So far we have described those rectangles from which squares of degree 2 are removed.
 Now we examine the process of deleting squares from a rectangular polyomino.
 Squares of degree 2 can only be located in the corners of the polyomino.
 What shape has the set of deleted squares at any corner?
 There is a maximum square\\[3mm] \\[10mm] of squares at the corner, the so called \lq\lq Durfee square", together with squares in rows and columns of decreasing length from outside to the interior part of the polyomino.
 To count the different possibilities of the sets of deleted squares with respect to the number of the deleted squares we use the concept of a generating function $f(x)=\sum_{i=0}^{\infty}f_ix^i$.
 Here the coefficient $f_i$ gives the number of different ways to use $i$ squares.
 Since the rows and columns are ordered by their lengths they form Ferrer's diagrams with generating function $\prod_{j=1}^\infty\frac{1}{1-x^j}$ each \cite{Partition}.
 So the generating function for the sets of deleted squares in a single corner is given by